 What do they want it to look like, how do they want it to work, and how much do they pay for it.
 It is essential that you get to know your target customers and you can put faces to the name.
 Don’t just talk to them once either - keep checking in with them and asking their opinions on different things.

-Finally it’s up to you to get something out there.
-Start raising awareness, building your network and getting your product or service out there asap.
-Remember, done is better than perfect and you should always to tweaking your product to continuously make it better.
+Finally, it’s up to you to get something out there.
+Start raising awareness, building your network, and getting your product or service out there asap.
+Remember, done is better than perfect and you should always be tweaking your product to continuously make it better.

 Now that’s a wrap for our top tips for starting a business, but if you have any more questions or queries, please don’t hesitate to reach out to our team and we’re always happy to help!
-If you are interested in learning more, why not come along to our next online workshop?
+Our Young Entrepreneurs Hub is open to primary and high school students from around the world and we would love to see you there!